Access to Nationality

 How easily can immigrants become citizens?

-Since 2014, nationality policies have become more restrictive in Argentina, Denmark, Greece and Italy.
+Between 2014 and 2019, the MIPEX 56 average remained the same.
+Nationality policies have become more restrictive in Argentina, Denmark, Greece and Italy.
 In 2015, though, Greece did introduce more favourable conditions for Greek-born children of immigrants.

 Immigrants’ access to nationality has improved significantly in Brazil and Luxembourg and, to lesser extent, in China, Greece, Latvia, Moldova, Portugal, Spain, Switzerland and Turkey.